 The John B. Denton Texas Centennial marker, located on the historic Courthouse-on-the-Square, is the first marker listed.
 Established by the Texas Legislature in 1846, Denton County was named for John B. Denton, pioneer preacher and lawyer, killed in the Village Creek Indian fight May 24, 1841.

 Divided into four additional sections the remaining marker areas encircle the center of the county: northeast, southeast, southwest and northwest.
-For a visual image click on the Geographical County Map in menu for information on the county's sections and areas.
+For a visual image visit the Geographical County Map page for information on the county’s sections and areas.